Code-Institute-Submissions/interactive-frontend-project/README.md

 ## UX

-Taken a single page approach with all the information flowing down the page.
+As per the guidlines this is a  Single-Page Application (SPA) with all the information flowing down the page.

 The original design have some text to the right of each chart but it through the flow of the page off.
 On the redesign the flow was better, with everything under each other in hidden boxes and some accordion buttons.